Data Exfiltration Prevention with Zero Trust

 Security teams are often fed up with DLP limitations as well.
 They’re faced with the task of thinking through every data exfiltration vector and explicitly building a rule for each one—not only is this extremely time consuming, but error-prone as well.
 As a result, security teams will set the DLP to monitoring mode to log access and data shares but won’t try to stop breaches, leaving sensitive and personal data open for the taking.

 A shift in mentality

-Applying the right cloud infrastructure will maximize speed of detecting risky activities and limits data exfiltration in a proactive manner.
-When we consider DLP through this lens, we can get find more holistic, risk-based approaches that support modern business practices and reduce SaaS app risks.
+Applying the right cloud infrastructure will maximise speed of detecting risky activities and limits data exfiltration in a proactive manner.
+When we consider DLP through this lens, we can get find more holistic, risk-based approaches that support modern business practises and reduce SaaS app risks.

-SASE employs a zero trust strategy to secure and optimize network connections for users and devices by assuming all devices and users are untrusted.
-The principle of "never trust, always verify” requires authentication and authorization to users both inside and outside the network perimeter before granting access to resources.
+SASE employs a zero trust strategy to secure and optimise network connections for users and devices by assuming all devices and users are untrusted.
+The principle of "never trust, always verify” requires authentication and authorisation to users both inside and outside the network perimeter before granting access to resources.

-ZTNA protects organizationally owned resource access, while SWG security blocks threats from inbound and outbound web traffic and content on infrastructure not owned by the organization.
+ZTNA protects organisationally owned resource access, while SWG security blocks threats from inbound and outbound web traffic and content on infrastructure not owned by the organisation.
 Going further, CASB functionality allows you to not only restrict access to the SaaS app based on a user’s risk profile, but also the functions they can perform within the app.
 For example, a user whose risk score surpasses the pre-configured limit can visit Dropbox™, but they won’t be allowed to upload or download any files.
-This enables administrators to secure the organization and reduce the risk of data exfiltration.
+This enables administrators to secure the organisation and reduce the risk of data exfiltration.